OisinWrites/Battleships-Legacy/README.md

         4. Define the players and pass through the board
         5. Define the game structure and pass through player
         6. Initate game function through run.py file.
+- Create a ship class and add docstring explaining its objects.

 # Errors